caseyshields/D3ck/README.md

  - [ ] wait for the iframe to load before showing it
  - [ ] fix the dang shadow effect z height
  - [ ] make card component lazy load images, swap image w/description on mouseover
+ - [ ] break up d3 module dependencies

+ design
+ - [ ] figure out where to host images and how to optimize them
  - [ ] add sort controls; chronological or tag relevance

- design
- - [ ] break up d3 module dependencies
+ - [ ] media query for a vertical phone layout
  - [ ] make deck into a hierarchical component as in atlas project
- - [ ] figure out where to host images and how to optimize them
  - [ ] investigate static site generation
  - [ ] consider how the UI might display back-end data too large to fit in memory
  - [ ] modularize styling for components/themes